Peter W. Klein: Early life

-Career Highlight
+Career highlight

 In the early 1990s, Klein worked as a public radio reporter during the Bosnian War while freelancing print stories for various publications.
 In 1994, he helped found VNI New York Times Television, which pioneered foreign news reporting using small format Hi-8 cameras.
 He went from there to become a senior producer for CBS News' cable channel, Eye on People, and co-created a documentary series called I Witness, where video journalists spent months covering one topic.

 In 1996 Klein left CBS to become a producer at ABC News' Law and Justice Unit.
 There he conducted investigations for 20/20, Nightline, and World News Tonight.
 In the late 90s he and correspondent John Miller investigated anti-government militias, as well as Eric Rudolph of the Army of God’s string of abortion clinic attacks.
 Klein and correspondent Elizabeth Vargas investigated the wrongful conviction of a woman named Betty Tyson and helped overturn her conviction, a project which earned Vargas her first Emmy nomination.
 Klein also filmed, edited and produced documentary specials for Nightline, following people over long periods of time, including the abortion clinic bombing victim Emily Lyons as she spent her first year recovering from a near-fatal blast.
 In a project entitled "Life & Death", Klein shadowed Noel Earley, a Vietnam veteran dying of amyotrophic lateral sclerosis, as he fought for the right to use doctor-assisted suicide.
 In another project, Klein followed a convicted child molester from the day he was released from prison.
 Over a six-month period, Klein documented his journey moving back into society, showing the police notifications, the community meetings and the pedophile's life at his mother's house.

 In 1999, Klein joined 60 Minutes as a staff producer.
 In 2000 he and Mike Wallace reported on the threat posed by unsecured smallpox virus samples, and on September 5, 2001, their report won a News and Documentary Emmy.
 After 9/11, Klein went on to work with Wallace covering the aftermath of the terrorist attacks.
 Their interview with Secretary of Health Tommy Thompson, in which Thompson insisted the country was completely safe from any biological attack, led to a Senate hearing about US biowarfare preparedness.
 Klein was one of the first network magazine producers to travel to Iraq after the invasion and, working with correspondent Bob Simon, he secured the first and to-date, only Western TV interview with the Shiite cleric Muqtada Al-Sadr.

 Throughout his career, Klein has reported on public and mental health, earning two Emmy Awards for projects on pandemics, and was co-producer of Unseen Enemy, a feature documentary directed by Janet Tobias about the risks of global pandemics.
-Other areas of investigation include corruption in clinical trials, access to medical morphine and innovations in treating mental health worldwide.
+Other areas of investigation include corruption and national security.